 Backing Up Your Optical Media

 Whether you choose to play your freshly backed-up games on the original hardware or an emulator, you'll first need to create a digital backup of the disc itself.
-This part of the process is pretty straightforward, and only requires the original disc and a CD burner.
+This part of the process is pretty straightforward, and only requires the original disc, a PC, and a CD burner.

 For best results, I recommend the following programs to rip the required files: